 And that’s not all!
 Shelf Awareness said Legendary Children is “a lively, fascinating, comprehensive and essential LGBTQ history lesson, will reach and educate a new generation.
 By showing how every aspect of RuPaul’s Drag Race can be traced to longstanding queer traditions and pioneers, Tom & Lorenzo have revitalized history.”
 Paper called it, “Part loving homage to the show, part history lesson, think of it as the queer education you didn’t get in public school.”
 Bitch Media called it a must-read book for feminists!
 Variety called it “a fantastic primer”!
 Michael Musto called it a “must-read book”!
 The AV Club noted that the book’s “sharp, smart playfulness…encapsulates the tremendous appeal of Legendary Children: great seriousness of purpose set off by a mischievous, even lascivious wink.”

 What we’re trying to say here, without even a hint of subtlety and possibly not a shred of dignity, is that we remain ever so proud of our little slice of the rainbow.
 To this day, we’re still making Zoom appearances for high school and college classes that use our book as assigned reading and we still get notes from new readers telling us how much the book has meant to them.
-It makes a great gift for the young queer or queer ally in your life this Pride month, but it also makes a great summer read for yourself.
+It makes a great gift for the young queer or queer ally in your life, but it also makes a great little read for yourself.
 You don’t even have to be a Drag Race fan, we promise.
 Click through our Legendary tag to see features on several of the historic figures you may never have heard of who are spotlighted in the book or to read excerpts, listen to a live podcast of us reading and answering questions, or even check out our Google Talk.
 You can find pretty much every way or method of buying our baby here.
-Happy Holidays!
+Happy reading!
+Because reading is what?

 Tom Hanks, Austin Butler and Olivia DeJonge at the ELVIS Special Screening in London Next Post: